Bhutan Tour Package From Israel

 - Entry Fees: Access to cultural sites and national parks.

-Top Places to Visit in Bhutan
+Places to see in Bhutan

 During your Bhutan tour, you’ll visit some of the country’s most iconic sites: